 In previous years, the County operated a landfill.
 This landfill was closed and replaced with a solid waste transfer station where waste is consolidated into high-volume vehicles and transported to a landfill in a neighboring county.
 State and federal laws and regulations require that the County place and maintain a final cover on its closed landfill and perform ongoing maintenance and monitoring functions at the landfill site for 30 years after closure.
-In the Statement of Net Position, a liability is recorded based on the estimated future closure and post-closure costs that will be incurred under the current maintenance and monitoring requirements as established by the state and federal governments.
+In the Statement of Net Position, a liability is recorded based on the estimated future closure and postclosure costs that will be incurred under the current maintenance and monitoring requirements as established by the state and federal governments.
 Expense or gain is recorded based on changes in the estimated future closure, maintenance and monitoring liability.
-As of June 30, 2019, the estimated remaining closure and post-closure care liability is \$3,241,910.
+As of June 30, 2020, the estimated remaining closure and post-closure care liability is \$524,185.
+The 2012 Landfill Closure Specific Tax Fund reports the operating expenses related to these landfill closure and post-closure maintenance and monitoring activities.
+The County is engaged in ongoing efforts to carry-out the required remediation communicated to the County by the State Department of Environmental Quality.
+The actual cost of post-closure care may differ due to unexpected increases in the rate of inflation, changes in technology, or future changes in maintenance and monitoring laws and regulations.
+The estimate of post-closure care may also change to accommodate additional remediation activities that may be required based on the results of ongoing landfill site monitoring.